aistabci/abci-docs/en/docs/tips/spack.md

 ```

 The above example configures CUDA, OpenMPI, MVAPICH and CMake.
-In case of `cuda@abci-8.0.61.2: /apps/cuda/8.0.61.2`, it means that Spack refers to software installed in `/apps/cuda/8.0.61.2`, instead of installing another copy of CUDA, when we conduct the installation of CUDA version abci-8.0.61.2.
+In case of `cuda@abci-8.0.61.2: /apps/cuda/8.0.61.2`, it means that Spack refers to software installed in `/apps/cuda/8.0.61.2`, instead of installing another copy of CUDA, when you conduct the installation of CUDA version abci-8.0.61.2.
-`buildable: False` defined under CUDA section prohibit Spack to install other versions of CUDA specified here.
+`buildable: False` defined under CUDA section prohibits Spack to install other versions of CUDA specified here.
 If you let Spack install versions of CUDA which are not supported by ABCI, remove this directive.

 Please refer to [the official document](https://spack.readthedocs.io/en/latest/build_settings.html) for detail about `packages.yaml`.